- Home \

 Speaker - Dr William Burns, Social Care Policy Advisor

-William is CIPFA’s social care policy voice, and he runs the Social Care Network.
-His work focuses on social care reform, and he has produced thought leadership in the areas of charging reform, children’s social care reform, Scotland’s National Care Service, and social care funding.
-Before joining CIPFA, he was Social Care Finance Lead at the Scottish Government where he was involved in costing a range of social care reform policies stemming from the Independent Review of Adult Social Care.
-William attained a PhD in English Literature from the University of Glasgow and started studying accountancy during the final stages of his PhD.
+William is CIPFA’s social care policy advisor.
+His work focuses on social care reform, and he has produced thought leadership in the areas of adult social care charging reform, children’s social care reform, Scotland’s National Care Service, social care funding, and Special educational needs and disabilities.
+He runs CIPFA’s Social Care Network, and hosts regular events on topics such as introductions to adult and children’s social care, care markets, finance business partnering, data and technology, and assurance.
+He previously worked for the Scottish Government, leading work costing policies stemming from the Independent Review of Adult Social Care, and at the University of Glasgow as a doctoral researcher.

 Speaker - Guy Giles, Managing Director, Infoshare+